dimkr/gplaces/README.md

 the gplaces configuration file allows you to define short aliases for URLs you visit often. for example, the default configuration file defines the `home` alias for the Gemini project homepage and the `search` alias for a Gemini search engine. type `search` and press `ENTER` to search geminispace.

+    > geminispace.info/search gplaces
+    > search gplaces

+if a URL accepts input, you can specify the input in a second argument, to avoid another request to the same URL and skip the prompt. this works with aliases, too.

 to show a feed of new posts, type `sub`, then press `ENTER`. the list of URLs gplaces is "subscribed" to is defined in the configuration file.

 to exit gplaces, press `CTRL+d`.